ibsellnet/octobercms-plugin-leadspopupconvertor/README.md

 #### Installation
 - The plugin can be installed from the Marketplace.
 Please see the details [here](http://octobercms.com/help/site/projects#introduction).
-- Install from backend:
-  1. Go to "INSTALL PRODUCTS" page;
-  2. Search plugin `Romanov.ClearCacheWidget` and install it.

   **After installation, you will find a menu on the backend named "LeadsPopupConvertor"**